SomeWeekendReading/someweekendreading.github.io/quotes.md

 [Walter Lipmann](https://en.wikipedia.org/wiki/Walter_Lippmann), in Anna Mundow, "The
 Interview: with Geoffrey Nunberg", _Boston Globe_, 30-July-2006, Ideas Section, p.
 D7.

-"Diplomacy is the art of saying &lsquo;Nice doggie&rsquo; whilst you find a rock.
+"Diplomacy is the art of saying &lsquo;Nice doggie&rsquo; whilst you find a rock."
 &mdash; attributed to Charles Maurice de Talleyrand-P&eacute;rigord, but also to Will Rogers

 "One of the biggest changes in politics in my lifetime is that the delusional is no